saisarath13/Sentiment_Analysis_Multimodel/README.md

 # Sentiment Analysis Multimodel

 ## Overview
-**Sentiment Analysis Multimodel** is a Flask-based web application designed to analyze and predict sentiment from textual input using multiple machine learning models, including SVM, Logistic Regression, Random Forest, and XGBoost.
+**Sentiment Analysis Multimodel** is a web application designed to analyze and predict sentiment from textual input using multiple machine learning models, including SVM, Logistic Regression, Random Forest, and XGBoost.
 The application is deployed on **Google Cloud Platform (GCP)** and offers users the ability to select a model for sentiment prediction through an interactive web interface.

 ---